AlmightyLks-SCP/Syncord/README.md

 Download the files from the [Latest Release](https://github.com/AlmightyLks/Syncord/releases).
 The Bot only has to be unpacked and stay within its own folder (For your own good, and to make sure of the file integrity).
+You do **not** have to install an additional runtime environment, hence the bot's size.
 It doesn't matter where you put the Bot-Folder.

 For the SL server-sided things...